MonkeyDluffy20/generic-web-scrapping/README.md

 # Recursive Web Scraper with Selenium and BeautifulSoup

 This repository contains a Python script that recursively scrapes text from a website using Selenium for navigation and BeautifulSoup for parsing HTML content.
-The script extracts text from the given URL and all linked pages within the same domain.
+The script extracts text from the URL and all linked pages within the same domain.

 ## Features